BLimmie/eyewire_validator/README.md

 * Switch model/loss to Monte Carlo Simulations and test
 * Update with aggregate metrics for loop=1 (the p2.xlarge server used to run this is starting to empty my wallet)
+* Try a Reinforcement Learning Algorithm that uses Graph Convolutions (Similar to current segmentation)

 ## How to use the model independently